umn-dash/sql-novice-survey/_episodes/05-null.md

 > What do you expect the following query to produce?
 >
 > ~~~
-> SELECT * FROM Visited WHERE dated IN ('1927-02-08', NULL);
+> SELECT * FROM Visit WHERE visit_date IN ('1927-02-08', NULL);
 > ~~~
 > {: .sql}
 >
 > What does it actually produce?
 > > ## Solution
 > >
-> > You might expect the above query to return rows where dated is either '1927-02-08' or NULL.
+> > You might expect the above query to return rows WHERE visit_date is either '1927-02-08' or NULL.
-> > Instead it only returns rows where dated is '1927-02-08', the same as you would get from this
+> > Instead it only returns rows WHERE visit_date is '1927-02-08', the same as you would get from this
 > > simpler query:
 > >
 > > ~~~
-> > SELECT * FROM Visited WHERE dated IN ('1927-02-08');
+> > SELECT * FROM Visit WHERE visit_date IN ('1927-02-08');
 > > ~~~
 > > {: .sql}
 > >